Gamblers charged with a crime

 Nevada created a program to assist problem gamblers charged with some types of gambling-related crimes.
 This program is administered by a qualified mental health care professional and can be very beneficial to some people.
 If you are eligible and accepted into a program, upon successful completion, the criminal charges against you will be dismissed.

-NRS 458A.200 gives Courts the authority of court to establish programs of treatment for problem gamblers.
+NRS 458A.200 gives Courts the authority of the court to establish programs of treatment for problem gamblers.
 Before assigning a person to a program, the Court must:

 (a) Include the terms and conditions for successful completion of the program;